Baptism According to the Second-Century Christians

 Physical vs. Spiritual Dichotomy — Dualism One of the concepts of Greek mysticism that invaded Christianity, and continues to grip Christian thinking to some extent today, is the idea of a sharp dichotomy between the "spiritual" and the "physical."
 "Spirit" is seen as good, and "matter" is seen as inherently corrupt.
 This concept is typically … Continue reading Faith & Works – The Misconceptions Regarding Baptism

-20 Truths of Baptism
+20 Benefits of Baptism Which Cant Be Symbolic

 Repentance and Baptism Not Symbolic